CentreSecuriteIA/textbook/docs/includes/abbreviations.md

 *[Reinforcement learning from human feedback]: A method for training an AI to give desirable outputs by using human feedback as a training signal.
 *[reinforcement learning from human feedback]: A method for training an AI to give desirable outputs by using human feedback as a training signal.

-*[RLHF]: Reinforcement learning from human feedback.
-A method for training an AI to give desirable outputs by using human feedback as a training signal.
+*[RLHF]: Reinforcement Learning from Human Feedback.
+A method for training AI using human feedback as training signals.
-*[RLAIF]: Reinforcement learning from AI feedback.
-A method for training an AI to give desirable outputs by using AI feedback as a training signal.
+*[RLAIF]: Reinforcement Learning from AI Feedback.
+A method for training AI using AI feedback as training signals.
+*[RLCAI]: Reinforcement Learning from Constitutional AI.
+A method for training AI using AI feedback based upon a constituion as training signals.
+*[CAI]: Reinforcement Learning from Constitutional AI.
+A method for training AI using AI feedback based upon a constituion as training signals.
+*[Constitutional AI]: Reinforcement Learning from Constitutional AI.
+A method for training AI using AI feedback based upon a constituion as training signals.

 *[Robustness]: An agent's ability to maintain its goal and its capabilities when exposed to environments that are substantially different from that on which the agent was trained.